 What makes a killer showreel?

-If you ask around, you’ll get different answers from everyone on how long a showreel should be, but nearly all them agree that ‘less is more’, and that it’s about quality, not quantity.
+If you ask around, you’ll get different answers , but nearly all them agree that ‘less is more’, and that it’s about quality, not quantity.

 You’ve probably heard that famous line, "You have just 7 seconds to make a good first impression." from Roger Ailes, a media strategist and I’d pretty much agree with him.
 Keep it short, and only show your very best work.
 Opinion varies on what the ideal length, ranging from 2 and 5 minutes, and others say your reel should be no longer than 60 and 90 seconds.